Does this sound familiar?

 You try to give your kids some guidance, because you don’t want to let them do whatever they want.
 You explain what they shouldn’t do.
 You try to do it calmly.
 You don’t want to yell.
 But what are you supposed to do the 50th time you have to say, “Don’t climb up there,” and they do it again a few minutes later?

-You may have tried these things:
+You’ve probably tried these things:

 Explaining.
 Negotiating.
 Asking why they are doing it.
 Being more strict.
 Forbidding things.
 Maybe giving a spanking.
 But it just seems to get worse?
 You don’t want to be the bad guy, but they act like little troublemakers?
 And when you say, “Don’t do that,” or, “I won’t buy you that,” they either completely ignore you or scream until they get their way?